Pelipooper/hourglass-on-pico/README.md

 # hourglass-on-pico
-Hourglass on the pi pico using circuitpython
+"Hourglass" on the raspberry pi pico using circuitpython

 circuitpython version 7.0.0